El-Carnero/phisdetect/intel/informationresearcher.md

 **Role copy:** this document is the one-stop index of everything used to build PhisDetect.
-It lists the **tech stack**, **datasets**, **methodologies**, **references** and key **concepts** so you can research each item and speak confidently about it in the vivas.
+It lists the **tech stack**, **datasets**, **methodologies**, **references** and key **concepts** so you can research each item and speak about it in the vivas.

 ---

 ## 1. The project in one breath